centminmod/centminmod/README.md

     mv centminmod-${branchname} centminmod
     cd centminmod

-Then to install either type

-for menu mode run centmin.sh and select menu option 1 to install
+To run the actual install in menu mode run `centmin.sh` (still as root) and select menu option 1 to install:

     ./centmin.sh

-or for CLI install mode
+or to install in CLI mode:

     ./centmin.sh install